ppinard/ebsd-image/doc/documentation/beginners/experiment.rst

                                  unwanted peaks
 10 Peak detection      Results   Compute results from the detected      Quality index using the number
-                                 peaks                                  of detected peaks 11 Peak identification Pre       Process detected peaks prior to their  Keep only peaks of a certain identification                         shape 12 Peak identification Operation Identify Hough peaks (position and     Find the position using the intensity) from the detected peaks     local centroid of each peak 13 Peak identification Post      Process the identified Hough peaks 14 Peak identification Results   Compute results from the identified    Image quality index Hough peaks
+                                 peaks                                  of detected peaks 11 Peak positioning    Pre       Process detected peaks prior to their  Keep only peaks of a certain positioning                            shape 12 Peak positioning    Operation Identify Hough peaks (position and     Find the position using the intensity) from the detected peaks     local centroid of each peak 13 Peak positioning    Post      Process the identified Hough peaks 14 Peak positioning    Results   Compute results from the identified    Image quality index Hough peaks
 15 Indexing            Pre       Process the Hough peaks before the     Select most intense peaks
                                  indexing